ManimCommunity/manim/CONTRIBUTING.md

     repositories to keep track of: the original ManimCommunity repo, your own fork of it, and your local repository.

-3. You have to make `git` be aware of the three repositories, by entering the commands below.
+3. You have to make `git` be aware of the two remote repositories, by entering the commands below.

    ```sh
    git remote add upstream https://github.com/ManimCommunity/manim.git